bebump/bbmp_interop/README.md

 or by placing it into your project and using `add_subdirectory`.

-You will see examples for both usage in `tests/test_export_import.py`, although the projects are constructed during runtime in a temporary directory, so it's easier to begin with the CMake project inside the `tests` directory.
+You will see examples for both usages in `tests/test_export_import.py`, although the projects are constructed during runtime in a temporary directory, so it's easier to begin with the CMake project inside the `tests` directory.